What is Dry Needling?

 What Conditions Can Be Treated by Acupuncture?

-Acupuncture has a long history of effective use in the treatment of a wide range of conditions and can do a lot more than merely treat muscular pain.
+Acupuncture has a long history of use in the treatment of a wide range of conditions and can do a lot more than merely treat muscle pain and pain relief.
 Acupuncturists regularly treat conditions affecting the respiratory, digestive, cardio-vascular, reproductive, urinary and nervous systems.
-The recent Acupuncture Evidence Project found evidence for the effectiveness of acupuncture for 117 conditions.

 Written by Dr. Elaine Hickman (B.H.Sc- Acupuncture), Cert.Cl.Ac.
 (Beijing) of Freedom Chinese Medicine in Ivanhoe, Melbourne, Australia